OSGeo/gdal/doc/source/programs/gdal_pipeline.rst

 When specifying an existing argument of a step of a pipeline, the value from the pipeline is overridden by the one specified on the :program:`gdal pipeline` command line.

-Let's imagine with have a :file:`raster_reproject.gdalg.json` with the following content:
+Let's imagine we have a :file:`raster_reproject.gdalg.json` with the following content:

 .. code-block:: json